Reviews You Can Rely On

 What Other Running Shoes Should You Consider?

 The Hoka Mach 6 is an extremely similar shoe to the Rebel.
 We prefer the bouncier ride and wider fit of the Rebel, but if you have narrow feet, the Mach 6 can do everything from easy running to workouts with ease.
-If you're after a versatile daily trainer and are okay with a plated option, check out our Editor's Choice Saucony Endorphin Speed 4 or the Adidas Adizero Boston 12.
+If you're after a versatile daily trainer and are okay with a plated option, check out the Saucony Endorphin Speed 4 or the Adidas Adizero Boston 12.
 Both are perfect for uptempo efforts and have a bit more responsiveness than the Rebel.

 Nathaniel Bailey